 - Letting someone you trust keep cash for you

 - Classifying wants and needs

 - Paying off debts with the counselor’s guidance

 Contact Us Today

-Money management for recovering addicts and going back to work after some time in rehab can pose a significant challenge to a recovering addict.
+Money management and going back to work after some time in rehab can pose a significant challenge to a someone recovering from addiction.
 This challenge is due to there being many relapse triggers that you may come across while managing your money or meeting your old friends at work.

 At Gateway Foundation, we have experienced counselors who will help you manage your finances, identify your specific relapse triggers, and equip you with the right skills to avoid them.
 Call us today at877.379.6911 or fill out our contact form to join our recovery program.
 We’ll hold your hand throughout your journey to a full recovery.